 Students considering Honors normally take a one-credit tutorial in the second semester of the junior year.
 Emphasis in the tutorial will be selection of a topic, preliminary research and definition of the project, and preparation of the Honors application.

-Although each department sets its own departmental requirements for Honors, there are general College requirements for the program.
+Although each department and program sets its own departmental and program requirements for Honors, there are general College requirements for the Honors program.
 To be eligible for the Honors program a student must have a minimum cumulative grade point average and a major grade point average of 3.5000 at the time of application for honors.
 The student must graduate with a cumulative grade point average and a major grade point average of 3.5000 in order to receive the honors designation at commencement.

 At least four credits per semester in the senior year must be earned in Honors Tutorial courses.
 Up to eight additional credits of tutorial or related course work may be counted, resulting in a maximum of sixteen credits of Honors in the senior year.

 Special attention is necessary to ensure the completion of the Honors project in time for it to be evaluated and approved.
-For this reason, a special timetable for submission, reviews, and approvals of Honors projects is set by each department.
+For this reason, a special timetable for submission, reviews, and approvals of Honors projects is set by each department and program.
 Failure to meet announced deadlines may result in the failure to gain Honors recognition.

-Descriptions of the requirements for Honors are listed in each departmental section of this catalogue.
+Descriptions of the requirements for Honors are listed in each departmental and program section of this catalogue.
 The Honors Registration form is available as a downloadable form on the Rhodes Express website.

 The term directed inquiry indicates a type of independent study designed to give more individuality than is provided by regular coursework.
 A directed inquiry is a project agreed upon by a student and professor; it may be a laboratory experiment, special readings on a given topic, some type of art work, a group of essays, etc. The details of the project are agreed upon by the student and the professor.
 Directed inquiries may not be used to satisfy general degree requirements.